DataONEorg/member-node-info/custom_properties.md

 ### `CN_logo_url`

-The URL of the logo that is to be shown for the Member Node in user ingterfaces.
+The URL of the logo that is to be shown for the Member Node in user interfaces.
 Note that the protocol SHOULD be `https`.

 Example: